rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 tokens containing the inside of the example invocation `print foo`, while `ms` might be the sequence of token (trees) `print $mvar:ident`.

-The output of the parser is a `NamedParserResult`, which indicates which of three cases has occured:
+The output of the parser is a `NamedParseResult`, which indicates which of three cases has occured:

 - Success: `tts` matches the given matcher `ms`, and we have produced a binding